Glossary¶

 A type of OptiFine-specific cape.
 These capes use a banner pattern as their design.

-A technique of combining two or more images.
+A technique for combining two or more images.

-A folder in which CEM entity elements are stored for both organisation, rotation, and animation purposes.
+A folder in which CEM entity elements are stored for both organization, rotation, and animation purposes.

 A true or false value.